AUSAXS/AUSAXS/README.md

  * Consider how to improve culling method

 ## ScatteringHistogram:
- * OPTIMIZATION: Optional argument of q-values to calculate I(q) for - this would remove the necessity of splicing in the IntensityFitter
+ * Optional argument of q-values to calculate I(q) for - this would remove the necessity of splicing in the IntensityFitter
+ * Take a closer look at the form factor

 # Dependencies
 Maybe bundle them somehow to make it easier to install?
  * ROOT
  * Boost

+# FITTING:
+FOXS SAXS fitting program
+ATSAS CRYSOL

 # Other personal notes
 ## Articles